TheOdinProject/curriculum/ruby/files_and_serialization/files_and_serialization.md

 This section contains a general overview of topics that you will learn in this lesson.

-- What are two ways to store a file from your hard drive into a string or array in your Ruby script?
+- Two ways to store a file from your hard drive into a string or array in your Ruby script.
-- What are three things made possible or much easier by serialization?
+- Three things made possible or much easier by serialization.
-- What is JSON?
+- What is JSON.
-- What is YAML?
+- What is YAML.
-- How do you turn a Ruby object into JSON?
+- Turning a Ruby object into JSON.
-- How do you turn JSON into a Ruby object?
+- Turning JSON into a Ruby object.
-- What classes and methods can your Ruby script use to read and write to the hard drive?
+- What classes and methods can your Ruby script use to read and write to the hard drive.

 ### Assignment